 I have another option, though.
-Irish nationality.
-A grandparent was born in Ireland, which makes me eligible to become Irish.
+Irish citizenship.
+A grandparent was born in Ireland, which makes me eligible to become an Irish citizen.
 The process is simpler, the number of documents required fewer and easier to get hold of and it currently takes about six months, provided the application is approved.
 Ireland remains an EU country.

-Also, would I be permitted to hold three separate nationalities?
+Also, would I be permitted to hold three separate citizenships?
 My researches so far show that it’s a complex issue and that all three countries might have to agree.

 One thing is clear.
 I want to stay here and I have absolutely no desire to live in the UK again.

 My writing friend Alison Morton, who is in a similar position, has written an interesting post on this subject.